|

 CODE Pod Hostel – The Loft

-The hostel has stellar reviews across the web, provides 24-hour front desk service, is very easy to find in the city, and has a 9.2 average rating for its prime location on Booking.com.
+The hostel has stellar reviews across the web, provides 24-hour front desk service, and is very easy to find in the city.

 Recommended by Debbi from My Debstinations.